Drake Drops New Freestyle With Subliminal Shots Aimed At Opponents

 Drake took things a step further by posting an invoice of his services provided for West on social media which include “promotional assistance and career reviving.”

-Pusha T responded with a shocking track called “The Story of Adidon” which accused Drake of hiding a child from the world.
+Pusha T responded with a shocking track called “The Story of Adidon,” which accused Drake of hiding a child from the world.

 While Drake never responded to the controversial track, he did admit to being a father on his latest Scorpion record.
-The pair have been making music about their issues since at least 2012 when Pusha T dissed Drake in his song “Exodus 23:1.”
+The pair have been making music about their issues since at least 2012 when Pusha T dissed Drake in his song, “Exodus 23:1.”

-In a recent Hot 97 interview with New York City radio personality Funkmaster Flex Pusha T said his issues with Drake stemmed from the longstanding issues that he has with the Canadian rapper’s mentors and label heads Lil Wayne and Birdman.
+In a recent Hot 97 interview with New York City radio personality Funkmaster Flex, Pusha T said his issues with Drake stemmed from the longstanding issues that he has with the Canadian rapper’s mentors and label heads, Lil Wayne and Birdman.